Titration Of Naoh And Hcl

 M₂ = (M₁V₁)/V₂

 By substituting the known values into this equation, you can accurately determine the concentration of your NaOH solution.
 Remember to always use consistent units (e.g., moles per liter (M) for molarity and liters (L) or milliliters (mL) for volume).
-If using mL, ensure that you maintain consistency throughout the calculation, so that the units cancel appropriately.
+If using mL, confirm that you maintain consistency throughout the calculation, so that the units cancel appropriately.

 The Scientific Explanation: Neutralization Reaction and Equivalence Point